 We use the information we collect about you to provide this Website and our Services.
 We may also use your information to improve our Services, contact you when necessary, provide anonymous reporting internally, and fulfill your requests.
 For applicants, volunteers and employees, we use their personally identifiable information to make staffing decisions, as appropriate and as permitted by applicable laws.

 We also provide certain information to third-party service providers to optimize the Website’s functionality and improve our Services.
 For example, we work with third-party service providers, such as Google and Facebook, to analyze your use of the Website and to provide advertising services where we deliver advertisements to you regarding The Trevor Project’s services and events on our website and on third-party sites.
+We only partner with entities like Google and Facebook to advertise Trevor’s Website and Services, to increase awareness about our services, to attract new volunteer counselors, and to encourage more funding.
 The analytics data we collect is used to help us improve the functionality of the Website, Crisis Services, and Donations.